What we do

 The International Attachment Network promotes the fundamental role of attachment theory in all aspects of human connection.
 We advocate and educate on its application for improved outcomes in the fields of psychological health, healthcare, social care, education, public policy and beyond.
 We do this by bringing together clinicians, researchers, academics and professionals in our series of events, seminars, training initiatives, research programs, publications and international network of IANs.

 IAN runs an annual program of events aimed at furthering knowledge and understanding of attachment theory.
 We invite speakers with new ideas that can deepen our attendees understanding of or facilitate greater application of attachment theory in clinical work and beyond.
-We plan our events as intimate and interactive spaces, often with no more than 40 attendees, to enable discussion and debate as well as fruitful professional networking opportunities.
+As an adjustment to continue to serve our IAN community during the pandemic we transitioned our events and training programs to an online platform.
+Now our events bring together our IAN international community, and attendees and speakers enjoy a broad trans-cultural dialogue on the interpretation and application of attachment theory ideas.
 Events are open to members and non-members, psychotherapy professionals and interested members of the public.
 In recent years we have been delighted to have members of the education, medical and social work professions in our audiences.
 As a charity we keep our event fees to a minimum and IAN members benefit from a reduced attendance fee.
 CPD certificates are issued by email.

-We create, deliver and endorse attachment theory training initiatives in the UK and internationally, either as complete professional courses, course components or as professional development initiatives.
-IAN training is led by established UK academic professionals as well as fully accredited and experienced clinicians.
-Recent IAN training initiatives include IAN Professional Diploma in Attachment Theory and Practice at the Manchester Institute of Psychotherapy, an IAN online course in attachment theory in Spain, a workshop in interfamily therapy for psychological clinicians in Cuba run in collaboration with IAN Espana, and presenting to OFSTED officials on the application of attachment theory to children in residential care homes.
+We create, deliver and endorse attachment theory training initiatives in the UK and internationally, either as complete professional courses, course components, or as professional development initiatives.
+IAN training programs are led by established UK and international academic professionals as well as fully accredited and experienced clinicians.
+We are currently advertising our new Attachment and Children Diploma, Certificate and seminar program aimed at parents as well as all children facing professionals.
+Our established and respected international reputation means we attract the world’s leading speakers and can still offer realistic pricing options to attendees.
+Other recent successful IAN training initiatives include the 2021 IAN Certificate in Attachment Theory, the 2020 IAN Professional Diploma in Attachment Theory and Practice taught in-person at the Manchester Institute of Psychotherapy, the 2021 IAN online and in-person Certificates in Attachment Theory delivered in Spain, our 2019 IAN UK and IAN Espana Interfamily Therapy workshop delivered to psychological clinicians in Cuba, and our 2019 OFSTED presentation on the application of attachment theory to children in residential care homes.
 To enquire about current IAN endorsed training initiatives or to get more information on applying for IAN course endorsement please get in touch.

 Why apply for IAN endorsement of your training course?